 The Commission, with the assistance of the Technical and Compliance Committee (TCC) shall evaluate CCMs’ compliance with the obligations arising under the Convention and the CMMs adopted by the Commission and identify instances of CCM non-compliance, in accordance with the approach set out in this section.

-The CMS shall recognise and shall not prejudice the rights, jurisdiction and duties of coastal States to adopt and enforce its national laws or to take more stringent measures in accordance with its national laws, consistent with that CCM’s international obligations.
+The CMS shall recognise and shall not prejudice the rights, jurisdiction and duties of any CCM to adopt and enforce its national laws or to take more stringent measures in accordance with its national laws, consistent with that CCM’s international obligations.

-Each year, the Commission shall consider what obligations shall be assessed in the following year using a risk-based approach.
+Each year, the Commission shall consider, taking into consideration any recommendations from TCC, what obligations shall be assessed in the following year using a risk-based approach.
 In making this determination, the Commission shall take into account:

 (i) the needs and priorities of the Commission, including those of its subsidiary bodies;